johnny1a679/EasyEG/README.md

 <img src="docs/manual/clamp_top.png" alt="Clamp Top" width=32.5%  align="right">

-The clamps have each a upper and a lower half and will hold the electrodes.
+The clamps have each an upper and a lower half and will hold the electrodes.
 To assemble the upper half insert the concave brakes and the guiding plates in the top Plate.

 <img width=100% height = 0>